application traffic steering

 • HP OpenFlow: HP uses Openflow to glean and not modify the forwarding plane.

 The controller can work in several modes.
-The first is the Hybrid model that forwards with OpenFlow rules.
+The first is the hybrid model, which forwards with OpenFlow rules.
 If all OpenFlow rules are not matched, it will fall back to standard processing.
 The second mode is Discovery.
 This is where the local SDN switches send copies of ARP and DHCP packets to the controller.
 By analyzing this information, the controller knows where all the hosts are and can build a network topology map.
 A centralized view of the network topology is a significant benefit to SDN.

 They also use BBDP, which is similar to LLDP.
 It uses a broadcast domain and is not just link-level, enabling it to fly through OpenFlow-enabled switches.
-The controller is not directly influencing forwarding; it scans the topology by listening to endpoint discovery information.
+The controller does not directly influence forwarding; it scans the topology by listening to endpoint discovery information.
 The controller now contains a topology view, but there is no intercepting or redirecting traffic.
 Instead, it provides endpoint visibility across the network.

 HP has started to integrate its SDN controller with Microsoft Active Directory.
 This gives the controller a different layer of visibility, not just IP and Subnet-based.
 It now gives you a higher-level language to control your network.
 It is making decisions based on users and groups, not subnets.